TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Fixed bug with RSS feeds which tried to load RSS feeds even if no feed address was specified

 = 2.3.1 =
 * Added configuration field to specify RSS library cache directory.
 Had been hard-coded by error in version 2.3